IBM-Blockchain-Archive/marbles/tutorial_part1.md

 This is when it builds up the dot notation we can use to ultimately call cc functions from JS.
 Once its done downloading/parsing it runs the /devops/deploy HTTP request.
 We should receive a hash in the response that is unique to this chaincode.
-This hash will be used along with the registered `enrollID` in all future invocations / queries against this cc.
+This hash will be used along with the registered `enrollId` in all future invocations / queries against this cc.

 #Marbles Deeper Dive